sampoder/tipping/README.md

 # Tipping on GitHub?

 Tips are everywhere.
 Imagine if they were on GitHub.
-Here's a GitHub action that does just that:
+Here's a GitHub workflow that does just that:

 ![Capture-2024-01-04-003515](https://github.com/sampoder/tipping/assets/39828164/da659146-7327-4550-8cf6-ad1995abac70)